Taconic Shores, New York

 Taconic Shores is a residential development and census-designated place (CDP) in Columbia County, New York, United States.
 The hamlet is near the geographic center of the town of Copake and surrounds Robinson Pond, a water body on the Roeliff Jansen Kill.
-The CDP was designated after the 2010 census, so no population figure is yet available.
+The CDP was designated after the 2010 census.

 Geography

 Taconic Shores consists of a housing development surrounding Robinson Pond, part of the Roeliff Jansen Kill, a stream which flows west to the Hudson River.
 The community is just north of Copake Hamlet and the Copake Town Hall.
 The community of Copake Lake is 2 mi to the northwest (5 mi by road).

 According to the United States Census Bureau, the Taconic Shores CDP has a total area of 2.6 km2, of which 2.2 sqkm is land and 0.5 sqkm, or 18.47%, is water.